inchiresolver/inchiresolver/README.rst

    :target: https://img.shields.io/github/license/inchiresolver/inchiresolver.svg

 Repository of the InChI Resolver project.
-The goal of this project is to provide the implementation of an InChI resolver prototype as well as the the specifiation of a common InChI Resolver API protocol which allows a client communicating with any InChI Resolver instance.
+The goal of this project is to provide the implementation of an InChI resolver prototype as well as the the specifiation of a common InChI Resolver API protocol which allows a client communicating with any InChI Resolver instance in a well-defined manner.

 The Docker images required for running the InChI Resolver prototype are available from `DockerHub <https://cloud.docker.com/u/inchiresolver/repository/list>`_.

 InChI Resolver Protocol
 -----------------------